ANTsX/ANTsPy/CONTRIBUTING.md

 ## Adding Python code

 If you want to add custom Python code that calls other ANTsPy functions or the wrapped code, there are a few things to know.
-The `label_clusters` function provides a good example to show how to do so.
+The `label_clusters` function provides a good example of how to do so.

 ```python
 import ants